 page to learn how the domestic well area layer was constructed.

-This layer shows the estimated population of domestic well users in a section.
-A section is a one-mile square of the National Public Land Survey System (PLSS).
-This data was developed by members of the Water Equity Science Shop.
+This layer shows the estimated population of domestic well users in a one square mile Public Land Survey System section.
 Visit the Methodology

 page to learn how the domestic well area layer was constructed and how we estimated the domestic well population.